rumca-js/Django-link-archive/README.md

 ## Notes

- - Web GUI in Django
  - it is best to use on a device with SSD

 ## Installation

 Installation, just as any other Django app.
+Link [https://docs.djangoproject.com/en/4.1/intro/tutorial01/](https://docs.djangoproject.com/en/4.1/intro/tutorial01/).

 ## Dependencies